Published: July 5, 2021 | Updated: July 12, 2021 | Posted by: Venus Zoleta | Personal Finance

 A bank code, also called the Bank Routing Symbol Transit Number (BRSTN), is a nine-digit code assigned to a bank used for identifying its name, city, and country in financial transactions.
 This code is the standard bank identifier for sending and receiving money in the Philippines.

 The most familiar use of bank codes is withdrawing funds from users’ PayPal account to their local bank account.

 You probably first encountered the bank code when you added a bank account to your PayPal account for transferring funds.

 You can access PayPal’s list of bank codes in the Philippines when you sign in to your account.
-Here’s you must do after logging in:
+Here’s what you must do after logging in:

 |Asia United Bank Corporation (AUB)||011020011|

 |Bank of China||011140014|